-The orbital debris environment continues to be an issue for most low-earth orbit missions, with the debris from Fengyun-1C and the Cosmos 2251/Iridium constellation now decaying through the earth observation orbit regimes.
-Increased solar activity has also led to more uncertainty in the conjunction analysis calculations and consequently intensified analysis and planning activities to determine collision avoidance maneuvers.
-Active monitoring of close approach events more than doubled from 2010 to 2011, and activity appears to have increased again in 2012.
-In addition to increasing the resources dedicated to conjunction assessment, NASA has updated the agency's orbital debris procedures, and invested in analysis tool improvements, including an international partnership to share maneuver ephemeris data.
+Once new missions are launched, NASA must continually monitor their positions to avoid collisions with other satellites.
+Increased solar activity has led to more uncertainty in collision analysis calculations and consequently intensified analysis and planning activities to determine collision avoidance maneuvers.
+A history of collision avoidance maneuvers is shown in the figure below.
+Active monitoring of close approach events has steadily increased since 2008.
+In addition to increasing the resources dedicated to collision assessment, NASA has updated the agency's orbital debris procedures, and invested in analysis tool improvements, including an international partnership to share maneuver ephemeris data.